walkermiller/sagemaker-federateduser-resource-isolation/README.md

 aws sso-admin put-inline-policy-to-permission-set  --$InstanceArn --permission-set-arn --cli-imput-json
 ```
 **Note**
 The attribute configuration is setting two attributes that will be passed as attribute tags to the active session: user_name and user_department.
-The later is not used in the following examples, but can be used when you want to restrict access to anyone in a particular group.
-For instance, you may want to add another rule in the sagmaker-developer permission set that allows anyone within a department to access any secrets that are tagged ```user_deparment=${aws:PrincipalTag/user_email}```
+The later is used to restrict access to use an execution role.
+You can then have one execution role and domain per department.  ```user_deparment=${aws:PrincipalTag/user_email}```

 ## In the SageMaker Account